cheap-glitch/vue-cli-plugin-sitemap/README.md

 				path: 'profile',
 				meta: {
 					sitemap: {
-						// Meta properties on children
+						// The meta properties of children
-						// override those on parents
+						// override those of their parents
 						changefreq: 'weekly',
 					}
 				}